-How to Copy Links of all Open Tabs from Safari on iOS 15
+2 Ways to Copy Links of All Safari Tabs on iPhone

-In this post, we’ll help you copy links of all the tabs that you’ve kept open on your Safari app.
+The native Safari app on iOS makes it easy for you to copy the links of all the tabs that are open on your browser so that you can paste them wherever you want.
+In this post, we’ll help you copy links of all the tabs that you’ve kept open on the Safari app.

 There are two ways you can copy links from multiple tabs on Safari – using the Tab Groups Menu or using the Tab Overview screen.

-Method 1: From Tab Groups Menu (Works when a large number of tabs are open)
+Method 1: From Tab Groups Menu (when there are a large number of tabs)

-Alternatively, you can also access this screen by swiping up from the bottom Tab Bar on any open webpage (if you use Tab bar and not the Top address bar).
+Alternatively, you can also access this screen by swiping up from the bottom Tab Bar on any open webpage.

-When the Tab overview screen opens, tap on the ‘X Tabs’ at the bottom of the screen.
+When the Tab overview screen opens, tap on # Tabs at the bottom of the screen.

-This will open the Tab Groups menu on the screen.
-Here, tap and hold on the ‘X Tabs’ option (it’s positioned above the Private option).
-‘X’ here is the number of the tabs that are open inside Safari.
+3. When the Tab Groups menu shows up, long-press on the # Tabs option (it’s positioned above the Private option). # here is the number of the tabs that are open inside Safari.

-Alternatively, you can also get this option by tapping the ‘Edit’ option at the top left corner of the Tab Groups menu.
+Alternatively, you can also get this option by tapping Edit at the top left corner of the Tab Groups menu.

-Now, tap on the 3-dots icon next to ‘X Tabs’.
+Now, tap on the 3-dots icon next to “# Tabs.

-To paste the links you copied from Safari, tap and hold on an empty space where you see a text field or generally type texts on.
-In the options that appear, tap on ‘Paste’.
+7. To paste the links you copied from Safari, tap on an empty space where you see a text field and select Paste

-Method 2: From Tab Overview (Works for a small number of tabs)
+Method 2: From Tab Overview (when dealing with a small number of tabs)

 If you only have a few tabs to copy links from, you can use this method with ease.
 An added feature of using this method is that you can get previews of the web pages you copy alongside the links for added context.

-You can also access this screen by swiping up from the bottom Tab Bar on any open webpage (if you use the Tab bar and not the Top address bar).
+You can also access this screen by swiping up from the bottom Tab Bar on any open webpage.

-Once the Tab Overview appears, tap and hold on one of the tabs that you want to copy and start dragging it around until the options that pop up disappear.
-DO NOT lift up your finger.
+3. Once the Tab Overview appears, long-press on one of the tabs that you want to copy and start dragging it around until the options that pop up disappear.
+DO NOT lift your finger.

 If you’re wondering how to get to the Home Screen / Recent Apps on your iPhone, check out the link below to learn how.

-How to go to Home screen and change Apps while dragging on iOS 15
+➣ How to go to Home screen and change Apps while dragging on iPhone

-When you reach the destination screen, drag the copied tabs onto the specific region by lifting up your finger.
+7. When you reach the destination screen, drag the copied tabs onto the specific region by lifting your finger.

-That’s all you need to know about copying links from all open tabs in Safari on iOS 15.
+That’s all you need to know about copying links from all open tabs in Safari on iPhone.

 RELATED